falkojudt/falkojudt.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Meteorology and Physical Oceanography, University of Miami, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Meteorology and Physical Oceanography, University of Miami, 2009
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* *Vordiplom* in Physics and Meteorology, University of Leipzig, 2004

 Work experience
 ======